r-coh/javascript-switch-statement/README.md

 ![flow_diagram](flow_diagram.png "Flow Diagram")

 As shown above, the program start by executing the given expression, then checking the results match/equal to the given case constant, in which case it would go ahead to execute the statements for the matching case.
 When `break` statements are provided, the program exits the switch statement immediately, otherwise continues evaluating other cases.

+## How Switch Statement Works in Javascript

+## Examples of Switch Statements

+## Executing Multiple Cases if Condition Satisfies

+## Switch Statement vs If Else Statement

+## When to use Switch Statement

+## Wrap up